Barry Watson (actor)

-Michael Barrett Watson, known professionally as Barry Watson, (born April 23, 1974) is an American actor known for his roles of Matt Camden on 7th Heaven, Brian Davis in What About Brian, Todd Deepler in Samantha Who? and Lachlan Murdoch in The Loudest Voice.
+Michael Barrett "Barry" Watson (born April 23, 1974) is an American actor known for his roles of Matt Camden on 7th Heaven, Brian Davis in What About Brian, Todd Deepler in Samantha Who? and Lachlan Murdoch in The Loudest Voice.

 Early life

 Watson, the third of four children, was born in Traverse City, Michigan.
 His father worked as an attorney and his mother as a paralegal.
 At the age of eight, his family moved to Dallas, Texas.
 Watson was fourteen when his parents divorced.
 When he was fifteen, he moved to Burbank, California, where he immediately landed a six month contract on the soap opera Days of Our Lives.
 After his contract ended, Watson moved back to Texas, and graduated from Richardson High School in 1992.